orgua/shepherd_v2_planning/10_concept_testbed.rst

     - there could be nodes with higher tx power and special antennas to directly link II59 and II71 (cut through II800)

 Control-Server
-    - one control-server that contains: user data, web interface, shepherd controller
+    - one control-server that contains: user accounts, web interface, shepherd controller, measurement data
     - needs linux from debian-family, python 3.7+, ansible
-    - 20 - 100 GB scratch area
+    - >>100 GB scratch area
     - Port 80 accessible from the internet
     - manageable from the intranet
     - needs access to vLAN of RF-Nodes (mostly ssh-based)